Floorp-Projects/Floorp/devtools/docs/tests/writing-tests.md

 One of the direct consequences of E10S on tests is that you cannot retrieve and manipulate objects from the content page as you'd do without E10S.

-Well this isn't entirely true, because with [cross-process object wrappers](https://developer.mozilla.org/en-US/Firefox/Multiprocess_Firefox/Cross_Process_Object_Wrappers CPOWs) you can somehow access the page, get to DOM nodes, and read their attributes for instance, but a lot of other things you'd expect to work without E10S won't work exactly the same or at all.

-Using CPOWs is discouraged; they are only temporarily allowed in mochitests, and their use is forbidden in browser code.

 So when creating a new test, if this test needs to access the content page in any way, you can use [the message manager](https://developer.mozilla.org/en-US/docs/The_message_manager) to communicate with a script loaded in the content process to do things for you instead of accessing objects in the page directly.

 You can use the helper `ContentTask.spawn()` for this.
 See [this list of DevTools tests that use that helper for examples](https://dxr.mozilla.org/mozilla-central/search?q=ContentTask.spawn%28+path%3Adevtools%2Fclient&redirect=false&case=false).